Luiz - Fotolia

 The company made a slight but telling change to its database naming convention with the 2013 release of 12c, swapping consonants for one that denoted "cloud," rather than "g" for grid computing.

-Oracle's first iteration of 12c had multitenancy as a marquee feature.
+Oracle's iteration of 12c had multitenancy as a marquee feature.
 SaaS vendors at the time predominantly used multitenancy at the application level, with many customers sharing the same instance of an app.
 This approach makes it easier to apply updates across many customers' apps, but is inherently weaker for security, Ellison contended.

 Oracle 12c's multi-tenant option provided an architecture where one container database held many "pluggable" databases.